 When you book in for our popular cross-cultural training, you will become familiar the working and leadership styles in your target country.
 As a result, you will be able to successfully communicate with and motivate employees there.
 What’s more, EHLION’s coaches will give you valuable tips on conflict management and negotiation in local region, and will explain the differences in attitudes towards physical contact as well as the meaning of gestures and facial expressions in each culture.

-Download an overview of the strategies we deploy to improve your intercultural communication skills.
+We deploy to improve your intercultural communication skills.

 Intercultural communication in a nutshell